 If you are a regular reader to this website, I think you understand the importance of radon testing.
 It is a serious health issue and the second leading cause of lung cancer.
 “Should you have radon testing done?” is not the question per se; that is obvious.
 But for many, the next logical question becomes “How should we perform radon testing?”.
-Let’s compare radon testing with a professional assessment.
+Let’s compare a radon test kit with a professional inspection.

 If you venture to any hardware store, you may find a DIY radon test kit that you can purchase rather inexpensively.
 Is this the route to go?
 Do you really need to hire a professional radon tester?

 Call me biased, but for most scenarios, I would recommend a professional radon expert with the appropriate credentials.
 If I were asked “why you should hire an expert?”, I would answer in three words – “peace of mind”.
 Let me explain.

 The difference between radon test kits and professionals?